 Vogt Award Winner Requirements

-Up to six early-stage businesses will be selected for the 2020 Vogt Awards program.
-The following are required for the the winners to receive funds.
+Up to six early-stage businesses will be selected for the 2021 Vogt Awards program.
+The following are required for the winners to receive funds.
 SPECIAL NOTE: Due to the current pandemic, all dates, locations, times and formats are subject to change.

-- Participate in ALL Thursday workshops, lunch through evening, without fail, from start in August to end in October 2020.
-See program schedule below.
+Participate in ALL Thursday program meetings and workshops, lunch through evening, without fail, from start in August to end in October 2021.

-- Attend press conferences and other public Vogt Awards events including but not limited to the Vogt Demo Day/20th Anniversary event
+Attend press conferences and other public Vogt Awards events including but not limited to the Vogt Demo Day

-NOTE: Due to the COVID-19 quarantine, workshops and meetings may be subject to change to an online format with dates and times to be determined.
+NOTE: Due to the COVID-19 quarantine, workshops and meetings will initially start in a virtual format with dates and times to be determined.

 Frequently Asked Questions

-The Vogt Awards accelerator starts on August 6 at 12 noon with lunch through to 5pm.
+The Vogt Awards accelerator starts on August 5 at 12 noon through 5 PM.
 This schedule is for the duration of 10 consecutive Thursday afternoons.
 The program days include updates from each startup on the progress of their business, work from the previous week, feedback from the startup CEO coaches, business-focused workshops with industry experts, and 1:1 coaching time with the accelerator organizers.
-Outside of program days, startups are expected to complete their business assignments, conduct customer interviews, and begin work as directed on their investor pitch for Demo Day.
+Outside of program days, startups are expected to complete their business assignments, conduct customer discovery interviews, and begin work as directed on their investor pitch for Demo Day.
 Startups will meet with their industry mentors weekly.
 It’s important as well for the startups selected to have time to socialize as a cohort with their peer founders and Vogt Awards alumni.
-And finally, the Vogt Awards Demo Day and 20th anniversary celebration is scheduled for October 15.
+And finally, the Vogt Awards Demo Day is scheduled for October 13.
 The general program requirements and program attendance can be found above.

 Ideally there is more than one founder or entrepreneur engaged in your startup.
 We understand that at this stage of your business you may not have revenue and therefore you are unpaid entrepreneurs.
 It is important to include your advisors and the role they play in advising your startup based upon their relevant expertise in your application.